cnf-sites/cnf-blog-congo/content/blog/spring-batch/spring-batch-admin-example/index.md

 ## Creating a Spring Batch Task

-The basic Maven and Spring Boot setup of this project are identical to a previous [Spring Batch example](/spring-batch-example.html).
+The basic Maven and Spring Boot setup of this project are identical to a previous [Spring Batch Hello World example]({{< ref "/blog/spring-batch/spring-batch-example" >}}).
 As such we will not cover them in this post.

 Spring Cloud Data Flow is **a toolkit for building data processing pipelines**.
 The pipelines consist of Spring Boot applications.
 This means we can run a Spring Boot batch job using a Data Flow server.